GlobalSport/state-decorator/README.md

 # Immutability

 - Immutability: each effects **must** return a new state instance (or `null` if there's no change).
 - I recommend using [Immer](https://github.com/immerjs/immer) to manage complex cases (deep nesting).
-A **immerizeActions** action decorator is provided to decorate each effect with Immer.

 # Build